raiguard/BottleneckLite/README.md

 Bottleneck Lite, in comparison to Bottleneck, has _no runtime scripting_.
 The indicators are added to the actual sprites of each entity, and are tinted based on the working visualisations property.
-This means that Bottleneck Lite is infinitely scaleable, and will instantly respond to changes in entity status regardless of how many entities there are.
+This means that Bottleneck Lite can scale infinitely, and will instantly respond to changes in entity status regardless of how many entities there are.

 ### Pros